Harsh-S7/cpsc559Project/README.md

 - Proxy checks if primary server is running
 + Case running then forward to Primary Server
 + Case down then check Secondary Server running and forward to it.
-- If both case down, then send server down endpoint
+- If both case down, then send server-down endpoint

 ## Architecture